JamesWheadon/Lenny_Kravitz/README.md

-# Project: Flask email API and Client
+# Project: Flask email API and React Client

 ## Description
 A Lenny Kravitz fan page built in fullstack with react on the client, flask on the server and is connected to an email service using flask-mail.
 Users can join the mailing list, view all albums and suggest a name and release date for a new album.
 Subscribers will receive a welcome email and updates of new albums.